semrush/intergalactic/website/docs/components/counter/counter-code.md

 ## Counter in limits

-Implement the text counters in limits using [Typography](/style/typography/typography) without using the `Counter` component.
+Displaying limits is done using [Typography](/style/typography/typography), without the `Counter` component.

 ::: sandbox